 To sum up, mechanical stress is the internal resistance exhibited by a body when an external force is applied to it.
 There is no stress produced inside a material without strain.

 We will keep adding more information on various types of stresses used in mechanical engineering.
-Please share your suggestions, comments or questions in the comment box.
-We suggest you also read this article on Factor of Safety in mechanical engineering.
+Please share your suggestions, comments, or questions in the comment box.
+We suggest you also read this article on the Factor of Safety in mechanical engineering.